Ice skater complains US Olympian beat him because of faulty ice

-Yuzuru Hanyu: Ice skater complains US Olympian beat him because of faulty ice
+Yuzuru Hanyu: Ice skater complains US Olympian beat him because of hole in ice

 ‘I don’t feel like I made a mistake.
 My form was perfect’